tracelabs/tlosint-vm/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Github All Releases](https://img.shields.io/github/downloads/tracelabs/tlosint-vm/total.svg)]()

+# Maintainer Notes

+TraceLabs currently needs a maintainer and staff will not be adding anything to this repository unilaterally.

+If you are interested in the VM development then join us on [Discord](https://discord.com/invite/tracelabs) in #osint-vm channel.

+PRs are welcome.
+We ask that you PR in to the Dev branch.

 # Introduction
 The repository includes a recipe file to build a Linux OSINT Distribution for Trace Labs based on the Kali Linux kali-vm script - https://gitlab.com/kalilinux/build-scripts/kali-vm